Translate this page

 Yes, as long as the upgrade is still within the range of supported platforms.
 Upgrading to an unsupported platform would mean that you would no longer have access to City data resources through your device.

-Most applications are allowed with your personal device.
+Most non City-applications are allowed with your personal device.
 Please see CAO Policy No. 60, Wireless Communication Device Policy, for more on categories of applications that are not allowed in this program.
 Most restrictions involve applications that allow for circumvention of security measures on the device.

 Your device is always allowed access to public facing applications.
-Access to internal resources is determined on an as needed basis and is dependent on the specific capabilities of your device.
-Feel free to contact ITI for information on access specific City resources.
+Access to internal resources is determined on an as needed basis and is dependent on the specific capabilities of your device and ITI’s ability to support the application.
+Feel free to contact ITI for information on access to specific City resources.

 This is determined by your department and ITI on an as needed basis and is dependent on the specific capabilities of your device.
+At the initial launch, email will be fully-functional except for the ability to print to a City-supported printer.
 Refer to CAO Policies including, but not limited to, Nos.
 60 and 83.

 There is no prohibition against a family member using your device, but please be aware that you are responsible for what happens with your device and what is communicated through it regardless of who is using it.
 Notwithstanding the foregoing, all City employees are bound by CAO Policy No. 83, Standards of Behavior, which must be adhered to with regard to all uses of said device.